kriomant/mockers/README.md

 For now it is not a full-featured mocking library, but just a prototype to gather feedback.
-For example, only methods with two or less arguments are supported, `self` must be passed by reference and so on.
+For example, only methods with two or less arguments are supported, non-'static lifetimes are not supported and so on.

 Mocking magic is implemented using compiler plugin, so **nightly Rust is required**.
 It was tested to work with *1.9.0-nightly (74b886ab1 2016-03-13)*.